Anthony Weston: Philosophical work

-This reconstructive project calls on a set of skills and concepts less often recognized and valued in philosophy.
-Inspired in particular by the pragmatic social philosophy of John Dewey, Weston envisions open-ended, generative, imaginative and experimental thinking, modeled on crafts such as building or performance and empirical science, gradually displacing more category-bound and formal thinking that tends to be more reactive and critical.
-In a variety of essays and books he lays out key concepts such as "the hidden possibilities of things" – the sense that the world has much more depth and possibility than it may seem – and correlatively the need to thematize and resist self-validating reduction, the process by which some being or some part of the world are reduced to less than they might be, and then that very reduction is taken as an excuse and validation for itself, the obliterated possibilities now thoroughly out of view.
-Correspondingly, the task of knowing and valuing is not to "read off" the nature and possibility of things off the world as it is "given", but to actively engage the world, to "venture the trust" to create new kinds of openings in interaction with the world within which deeper possibilities might emerge.
+This line of thinking, which was inspired in particular by the pragmatic social philosophy of John Dewey, believed by Weston to encourage open-ended, generative, imaginative, and experimental thinking, is modeled on crafts such as building or performance.
+It also encourages the displacement of category-bound and formal thinking that tends to be more reactive and critical by empirical science.
+A key concept of his theory is the idea that while the majority of concepts and objects have much more depth than may appear, thematizing and self-validating reduction limits the ability to realize this depth.
+Correspondingly, he argues, people should not "read off" the nature and possibility of things off the world as it is "given", but instead actively engage with the world, to create new kinds of openings in interaction with the world within which deeper possibilities might emerge.

-Settled modes of value issue in the familiar ethics, of persons for example, but the "originary" areas of ethics, as Weston calls them, are only now taking shape, and are not a matter of extension or application of pre-given principles but rather the co-creation or co-constitution of new values.
-In environmental ethics in particular, Weston argues that we stand at the very beginning of our exploration.
-At the same time, he also argues for a "multicentric" approach to reconstituting the human relation to the more-than-human world, as opposed to the "mono-centrism" that could either be human-centered (anthropocentric) or larger-than-human but still "centered" in the sense that one dimension and model for values determines who or what morally counts and why.
+He also argues that these issues appear in the "originary" areas of ethics, as Weston calls them.
+He believes that they are only just beginning to become developed fields.
+He argues that as such, they can not be "solved" by only the extension or application of pre-given principles, instead requiring the co-creation or co-constitution of new values.
+In environmental ethics in particular, Weston argues that it is still a highly theoretical field.
+He also supports the idea of a multicentric approach to reconstituting the human relation to the more-than-human world, as opposed to an anthropocentric view or a views "centered" in the sense that one dimension and model for values determines who or what morally counts and why.

-Another key theme is the centrality of the built and lived world to the shaping of thought, as well as vice versa.
+Another important philosophical belief of Weston's relates to the connection of the built and lived world and thought.
 Philosophers tend to assume a one-way connection—that thought determines world—while philosophy's critics, such as doctrinaire Marxists, see it just the other way around.
-In Weston's view the connection goes both ways, and is genuinely dialectical.
-A world or a set of concrete practices represent the enactment of certain ideas, but they also shape our ideas in turn.
-The cultural enactment and perpetuation of anthropocentrism is one good example.
-But this is, in his view, a good thing, and a necessary one: it gives thought an anchor, allows us to work out ideas concretely, and gives us a lever for philosophical change as well: by actually changing the world.
-Once again, the world as it is, is not somehow the limit of possibility.
+In Weston's view, they both influence each other.
+He claims that the world or a set of concrete practices represent the enactment of certain ideas, but they also shape our ideas in turn.
+For example, the cultural enactment and perpetuation of anthropocentrism.
+He believes that, assuming his theory is correct, the dialectical nature of it gives thought an anchor, allows people to work out ideas concretely, and allows for philosophical change: